minvws/gfmodules-mcsd-update-client/docs/README.md

   }
 }

 This allows for a consistent and unified view of resources across multiple directories, ensuring that all references are correctly resolved to the addressing FHIR server.

-The random identifier added to the identifier is generated to avoid conflicts with existing resource IDs on the addressing server since multiple directories may have resources with the same ID.
+And avoid any id conflicts between different directories the app is trying to pull data from.